 1. Select any available slot in the StorEdge A5000 disk array for the new disk drive.

 For reference when you configure the software environment, make a note of which enclosure and slot you choose.
-2. Use the luxadm insert_device command to add the new device.

 This command is interactive.
 You will be guided through the procedure for inserting a new device or chain of devices.